MasteryEducation/SecuritiesExamsMastery.ca/content/csc/12/5/index.md

 {{< quizdown >}}

-### 1. Which of the following is the main advantage of listing on a major Canadian stock exchange?
+### Which of the following is the main advantage of listing on a major Canadian stock exchange?

 - [ ] Reduced regulatory requirements
 - [x] Enhanced liquidity and visibility for shares
 - [ ] Guaranteed dividend payments
 - [ ] Exemption from corporate governance rules

-> **Explanation:** Listing on a major exchange like the TSX enhances visibility and liquidity, broadens the investor base, and can lead to increased credibility.
-However, regulatory requirements and corporate governance obligations typically intensify.
+> **Explanation:**( Listing on a major exchange like the TSX enhances visibility and liquidity, broadens the investor base, and can lead to increased credibility.
+However, regulatory requirements and corporate governance obligations typically intensify.)

----

-### 2. What does the public float represent?
+### What does the public float represent?

 - [ ] The total market capitalization of the company
 - [ ] The total number of insiders holding shares
 - [x] The portion of the company’s shares readily available to the public for trading
 - [ ] The minimum share price assigned by the exchange

-> **Explanation:** The public float is the volume of shares that can be traded by outside investors, separate from shares owned by insiders or large, long-term shareholders.
+> **Explanation:**( The public float is the volume of shares that can be traded by outside investors, separate from shares owned by insiders or large, long-term shareholders.)

----

-### 3. Which of the following is a common requirement for listing on Canadian stock exchanges?
+### Which of the following is a common requirement for listing on Canadian stock exchanges?

 - [ ] A minimum of five years of operation
 - [ ] No board of directors required
 - [ ] No need for financial statements
 - [x] A minimum percentage of shares held by the public

-> **Explanation:** Exchanges often require that a certain percentage of outstanding shares be distributed among public shareholders, ensuring adequate liquidity and a broad investor base.
+> **Explanation:**( Exchanges often require that a certain percentage of outstanding shares be distributed among public shareholders, ensuring adequate liquidity and a broad investor base.)

----

-### 4. True or False: Delisting always occurs at the request of the issuer.
+### True or False: Delisting always occurs at the request of the issuer.

 - [ ] True
 - [x] False

-> **Explanation:** While companies can request to be delisted voluntarily, exchanges can also force delisting if there is a failure to maintain listing standards or serious regulatory breaches.
+> **Explanation:**( While companies can request to be delisted voluntarily, exchanges can also force delisting if there is a failure to maintain listing standards or serious regulatory breaches.)

----

-### 5. Which of these is a downside of listing your company’s shares?
+### Which of these is a downside of listing your company’s shares?

 - [ ] A more diversified investor base
 - [x] High costs and increased public scrutiny
 - [ ] Access to additional capital
 - [ ] Easier mergers and acquisitions

-> **Explanation:** Listing involves meeting ongoing disclosure and corporate governance requirements, incurring compliance and reporting expenses, and facing scrutiny from regulators and public markets.
+> **Explanation:**( Listing involves meeting ongoing disclosure and corporate governance requirements, incurring compliance and reporting expenses, and facing scrutiny from regulators and public markets.)

----

-### 6. A company is seeking a listing on the TSX, but is new to the market, has minimal revenue, and is focused on early-stage biotech research.
+### A company is seeking a listing on the TSX, but is new to the market, has minimal revenue, and is focused on early-stage biotech research.
 Which exchange might be more appropriate for them?

 - [ ] Toronto Stock Exchange (TSX)
 - [ ] Canadian Securities Exchange (CSE)
 - [x] TSX Venture Exchange (TSXV)
 - [ ] Over-the-Counter (OTC) markets

-> **Explanation:** The TSXV typically caters to earlier-stage companies that may not meet the stricter financial standards of the TSX.
+> **Explanation:**( The TSXV typically caters to earlier-stage companies that may not meet the stricter financial standards of the TSX.)

----

-### 7. Which of the following best summarizes “continuous disclosure” in Canada?
+### Which of the following best summarizes “continuous disclosure” in Canada?

 - [ ] A requirement to disclose quarterly marketing campaigns
 - [ ] Regular communication with private investors only
 - [x] Ongoing obligation to report material changes, financials, and other significant events to the public
 - [ ] Publishing company internal memos without filtering

-> **Explanation:** Continuous disclosure rules ensure that public companies file periodic financials and promptly announce material changes that could affect security prices or investment decisions.
+> **Explanation:**( Continuous disclosure rules ensure that public companies file periodic financials and promptly announce material changes that could affect security prices or investment decisions.)

----

-### 8. When a company is delisted from an exchange due to insolvency or regulatory issues, investors primarily risk:
+### When a company is delisted from an exchange due to insolvency or regulatory issues, investors primarily risk:

 - [ ] Market stability
 - [x] Reduced liquidity and diminishing share value
 - [ ] Higher dividends
 - [ ] Unlimited liability

-> **Explanation:** Delisting often makes it difficult or impossible for shareholders to sell their holdings, thus undermining liquidity and potentially eroding share value significantly.
+> **Explanation:**( Delisting often makes it difficult or impossible for shareholders to sell their holdings, thus undermining liquidity and potentially eroding share value significantly.)

----

-### 9. What is the most critical function of an underwriter in an IPO process?
+### What is the most critical function of an underwriter in an IPO process?

 - [x] Helping the company price and distribute shares to investors
 - [ ] Setting corporate governance rules
 - [ ] Filing the company’s tax returns
 - [ ] Taking over company management

-> **Explanation:** Underwriters guide the IPO process, advise on share pricing, facilitate marketing, and help distribute shares to the investing public.
+> **Explanation:**( Underwriters guide the IPO process, advise on share pricing, facilitate marketing, and help distribute shares to the investing public.)

----

-### 10. Continuous disclosure documents, such as financial statements and MD&A for Canadian public companies, are primarily accessible on which platform?
+### Continuous disclosure documents, such as financial statements and MD&A for Canadian public companies, are primarily accessible on which platform?

 - [ ] EDGAR
 - [x] SEDAR+